dmenezesgabriel/docker-localstack-hello/docs/aws-ecs.md

 # ECS (Elastic Container Service)

-Elastic Container Service (ECS) is a container orchestration service that allows you to run Docker containers on a managed cluster of EC2 instances.
-ECS is a server-based compute service.
+Amazon ECS is a highly scalable, fast container management service that makes it easy to run, stop, and manage containers on a cluster.

 ## EC2 managed